zahirmaliqi/Sudoku-Validator/README.md

 Sudoku is a logic-based puzzle that uses combinatorial-number placement.
-In a classic Sudoku puzzle, the task is to fill the numbers in a 9 x 9 grid laced in such a way that each row, each column, and each of the sub-grid of the size 3 x 3 contains all the numbers from 1 to 9 (1 and 9 inclusive)
+In a classic Sudoku puzzle, the task is to fill the numbers in a 9 x 9 grid laced in such a way that each row, each column, and each of the sub-grid of the size 3 x 3 contains all the numbers from 1 to 9 (1 and 9 inclusive).

+* Each row contains unique values from 1-9.
+* Each column contains unique values from 1-9.
+* Each of the 9 sub-squares, of size 3x3, contains a unique value from 1-9.

 ## Instructions to run the application